ssbc/ssb-buttwoo-spec/README.md

    For the top feed this must be BFE nil.
  - `sequence`: integer representing the position for this message in the feed.
 Starts from 1.
- - `timestamp`: integer representing the UNIX epoch timestamp of message creation
+ - `timestamp`: double representing the UNIX epoch timestamp of message creation
  - `previous`: [ssb-bfe]-encoded message ID for the previous message in the feed.
 For the first message this must be BFE nil.